Skip to main content Skip to footer

 New employees at Volkswagen Financial Services are required to complete the online learning programs on the Code of Conduct and Anti-Corruption.
 Volkswagen Financial Services makes the Code of Conduct available to employees via various internal communication channels.
 It has been published on the Intranet and the Internet, while all new employees have received their own digital copy.

 In addition, the Volkswagen Group also trains its business partners in procurement and sales on key aspects of compliance and anti-corruption.
-In the financial year 2024, dedicated employee training measures were held on various subjects on Group level.
-For example: The group wide Code of Conduct training contains a deep dive for the topic human rights as well as the Supply Chain Due Diligence Act (“LkSG”).
-The Volkswagen Group also continues to pursue the communication strategy it developed the previous year in order to increase the transparency in human rights.
+In the financial year 2025, dedicated employee training measures were held on various subjects on Group level.
+For example: The group wide Code of Conduct training contains a deep dive for the topic human rights as well as the German Supply Chain Due Diligence Act ("LkSG").
+The Volkswagen Group also continues to pursue the communication strategy it developed the previous year in order to increase transparency in human rights.

 Measures in the supply chain